ukparliament/weeknotes.data-search/21/index.md

 [Aidan](https://twitter.com/aidan_morgan) met with Samu, Michael and Anya to put together job descriptions for the new positions due to be advertised early in the New Year.
 Do check back later if you fancy being a developer or a data architect or just a person who helps make web things.
 Preferably the latter.

-### Fresh!
-Baby!
-News!

-Kunal celebrated the arrival of a baby girl.
-Next stops: school and work.
-It doesn't get better, kid.

 ### Did the machines learn owt?

 We're slowly coming to the conclusion that they may have a different learning style to that provided by more traditional education.
 Or they're dumb as rocks.
 One or t'other.